xzel23/cabe/README.md

 - The processing now runs in a separate thread so that classes loaded during instrumentation cannot influence later builds.

 ## Version 2.0.1

-- Revert combining of assertions because the JVM does not seem to recognize the changed assertion pattern which leads to a noticable slowdown when running with assertions disabled.
+- Revert combining of assertions because the JVM does not seem to recognize the changed assertion pattern which leads to a noticeable slowdown when running with assertions disabled.
 - Make sure instrumented classes are released when an exception occurs during compilation.

 ## Version 2.0

 To solve the issues described above, I decided to do a full rewrite.
 I switched to working on the byte code instead using Javassist instead of SPOON.
-This seemed easy at first but it turned out to be a little bit more complex than I thought.
+This seemed easy at first, but it turned out to be a little bit more complex than I thought.
 First of all, I had to change the annotations classes because in Version 1.x annotations had SOURCE retention and were not present in the byte code.
 That's why you now need version 2.0 of cabe-annotations to work with the plugin.
 Also it proved to be much more complicated to get the mapping of parameters to the actual parameter